hhudson/mailchimp_plsql_api/README.md

 ## Compatibility

-The json functions I leverage require at least a 12.2 database.
-It, however, be simple to adapt them for a 12.1 environment.
+The json functions I leverage require at least a 12.2 database and APEX 5.1.4.
+It should, nonetheless, be simple to adapt them for a lower environment.

 For example:
 ```
 l_list_id := json_value(l_response, '$.id');
 ```